kachick/wait-other-jobs/README.md

 ## Usage

-Below is an typical usecase.
+Below is a typical usecase.

 ```yaml
 name: Auto merge dependabot PRs if passed other jobs